realworldocaml/book/en/classes.md

 ```

 Note that the type parameter `['a]` in the definition uses square brackets, but
-other uses of the type can omit them (or use parentheses if there is more than
+for other uses of the type they are omited (or replaced with parentheses if
-one type parameter).
+there is more than one type parameter).

 The type annotation on the declaration of `v` is used to constrain type
 inference.
 If we omit this annotation, the type inferred for the class will